bailey13x/LOCK-API/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue in the repository or contact us at support@yourdomain.com.
+If you encounter any issues or have questions, please open an issue in the repository.

 ---